starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 ## Problem setup

 We are given daily measurements at 6 stations at unknown locations from 1981-09-01 to 2007-12-31.
-The goal is to generate a distribution of SST at the 6 stations for the next 9 years, one sample a day, from 2008-01-01 to 2016-12-31.
-The model is supposed to be a *generative* model: it takes Gaussian noise $\mathbf z$ as the input, and outputs the vector $\mathbf x$, corresponding to SST at 6 stations on some day in the above interval:
+The goal is to generate a distribution of SST at the 6 stations, at unknown locations, for the next 9 years, one sample a day, from 2008-01-01 to 2016-12-31.
+The model takes the Gaussian noise $\mathbf z$ as the input, and outputs the vector $\mathbf x$, corresponding to SST at 6 stations on some day in the above interval:

 $$
 f(\mathbf z)=\mathbf x.
 $$

-This contrasts with e.g. classical autoregressive time series models, where the forecasts are short-term and deterministic.
+This contrasts with e.g. classical autoregressive time series models, where forecasts are short-term and deterministic.
 As is common for generative models, the model is evaluated according to the distance between true and modelled sampling distributions, so the order in which the samples are generated does not matter.

 Seasonality is removed from the data.
 The data is provided in the form of a CSV file, where each row corresponds to a single day and each column corresponds to a single station.
 The SST measurements are usually normalized with respect to some benchmark (e.g. average temperature in some past period).
 The first column is the date, and the remaining columns are the SST measurements at each station: